Tuesday, September 16, 2025

 “Therefore, behold, I am against the prophets, says the Lord, who steal My words everyone from his neighbor.
 Behold, I am against the prophets, says the Lord, who use their tongues and say, ‘He says.’”
 Jeremiah 23:30-31

 “Behold, I am against those who prophesy false dreams, says the Lord, and tell them, and cause My people to err by their lies and by their recklessness.
-Yet I did not send them or command them; therefore, they shall not profit this people at all, says the Lord.
+Yet I did not send them or command them.
+Therefore, they shall not profit this people at all, says the Lord.
 So, when these people or the prophet or the priest ask you, saying, ‘What is the burden of the Lord?’ you shall then say to them, ‘What burden?’
 I will even forsake you, says the Lord.”
 Jeremiah 23:32-33

-“And as for the prophet, the priest, and the people who say, ‘The burden of the Lord!’
-I will even punish that man and his house.
-Thus every one of you shall say to his neighbor, and every one to his brother, ‘What has the Lord answered?’ and ‘What has the Lord spoken?’
+“Thus, every one of you shall say to his neighbor, and every one to his brother, ‘What has the Lord answered?’ and ‘What has the Lord spoken?’
 And the burden of the Lord you shall mention no more.
 For every man’s word will be his burden, for you have perverted the words of the living God, the Lord of hosts, our God.”
-Jeremiah 23:34-36
+Jeremiah 23:35-36

 In Matthew 12:36, Jesus said, “I tell you that every careless word that people speak, they shall give an accounting for it in the day of judgment.”
 We must teach what God says accurately.

 “Thus you shall say to the prophet, ‘What has the Lord answered you?’ and ‘What has the Lord spoken?’
-But since you say, ‘The burden of the Lord!’ therefore thus says the Lord: ‘Because you say this word, the burden of the Lord! and I have sent to you, saying, do not say the burden of the Lord!
+But since you say, ‘The burden of the Lord!’ therefore, thus says the Lord: ‘Because you say this word, the burden of the Lord, and I have sent to you, saying, do not say the burden of the Lord!
 Therefore behold, I, even I, will utterly forget you and forsake you, and the city that I gave you and your fathers, and will cast you out of My presence.
 And I will bring an everlasting reproach upon you, and a perpetual shame, which shall not be forgotten.”
 Jeremiah 23:37-40

 No comments: